zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

 ### 📐 DAX Measures Used
 - Custom measures for total count, percentages, and aging.
 - Logical DAX applied to service year buckets and age filters.
+- Made filter Buttons with Dax
+- Using Advance level Dax Measures For Calculations

 ---